All Episodes

 It appears that we're getting to see part of that insurance policy, right?

-Uh no other Democrats have come in to see it.
+No other Democrats have come in to see it.

-Surprising since they seem to want to be so transparent, you would think that they would want to look at this report and and now we're waiting for it to be made public.
+Surprising since they seem to want to be so transparent, you would think that they would want to look at this report.

-I was told by somebody, uh uh a government official, very senior government official, that this memorandum, if there were ten bullets, this is only one of ten, because the rest of the information, the classified information, is so damaging and so damning to them, to the people that are involved, that it's it's going to rock Washington.
+Because the rest of the information, the classified information, is so damaging and so damning to them, to the people that are involved, that it's going to rock Washington.

-That's really concerning to me because we think like, well, is this it?
+That's really concerning to me because we think, like, well, is this it?

-That in the United States of America, we have officials like uh Seb and Greg both were skating who are in positions of power that we trust that were weaponizing, it appears that we're weaponizing the intelligence community for a political opponent.
+And how bad was it that in the United States of America, we have officials like Seb and Greg both were stating who are in positions of power that we trust, that we're weaponizing, it appears, that we're weaponizing the intelligence community for a political opponent.

 Stay right there.